DigiBP/AS25_Gotthard_Panorama_Express/README.md

 1. **Medication preparation**
    Medication is prepared according to standardized steps and documented digitally to ensure clarity and traceability.
-   After the procedure, the medication status is explicitly evaluated: - fully used - partially used and eligible for storage - or discarded
+   After the procedure, the medication status is explicitly evaluated:
+      - fully used
+      - partially used and eligible for storage
+      - or discarded

    This decision is captured in the workflow and determines the subsequent process path.

 2. **Medication Usage and Post-Procedure Handling**
    If medication is **fully used**, the process continues with documentation and closes the preparation cycle.
-   If medication is **partially used**, the workflow guides the user to: - document remaining quantity - decide on storage eligibility - and assign a storage location
+   If medication is **partially used**, the workflow guides the user to:
+      - document remaining quantity
+      - decide on storage eligibility
+      - and assign a storage location

    Discarded medication is recorded accordingly to maintain transparency and accountability.

 3. **Storage and availability Management**
    Stored medication becomes visible within the system as available stock.
-   The TO-BE process ensures that: - storage locations are documented - available quantities are updated
+   The TO-BE process ensures that:
+      - storage locations are documented
+      - available quantities are updated

 4. **Restocking and coordination**
-   The TO-BE process explicitly models interactions between: - anaesthesia staff (preparation and usage), - storage workers (availability and restocking), - and system-supported documentation steps.
+   The TO-BE process explicitly models interactions between:
+      - anaesthesia staff (preparation and usage)
+      - storage workers (availability and restocking)
+      - and system-supported documentation steps.

 By making responsibilities and handovers explicit, the process reduces ambiguity, interruptions, and information loss.